ONEARMY/academy/docs/create.md

 # 🤝 Share back

 Made a cool product?
 Figured out how to streamline your production?
 Had a great mould made?
 Our global community (you!) is the backbone of Precious Plastic and together we are finding new solutions every day to tackle the plastic problem.
-Don’t forget to publish a How-To, or post in the community Discord.
+Don’t forget to publish a project, or post in the community Discord.
 Help fuel the project forward!.

 # Be open and collaborative